cioos-atlantic/ocean-data-workshop/DATA_MANAGEMENT.md

 **CF Standard Names**: The Climate and Forecast (CF) Conventions include a standard name table that defines vocabularies to identify physical quantities.
 [Access the Standard Name Table here.](https://cfconventions.org/Data/cf-standard-names/current/build/cf-standard-name-table.html) If none of the available Standard Names accurately describe the variable or data within your dataset, it is possible to create a new name.
 Refer to the [Guidelines for Construction of CF Standard Names](http://cfconventions.org/Data/cf-standard-names/docs/guidelines.html) for information on how these Standard Names are constructred, and how new names might be derived following these conventions.

 **NERC Vocabulary Server (NVS)**: "The NVS gives access to standardised and hierarchically-organized vocabularies.
 It is managed by the British Oceanographic Data Centre at the National Oceanography Centre (NOC) in Liverpool and Southampton, and receives funding from the Natural Environment Research Council (NERC) in the United Kingdom."
 [Access the NERC Vocabulary Server here.](http://vocab.nerc.ac.uk).
+See the NVS collections list [here](https://vocab.nerc.ac.uk/collection/)  for all the different standard vocabularies available on the NVS.

 **BODC P01 Vocabulary**: The P01 vocabulary defined by BODC fulfills a similar role to the CF standard names, but with additional detail in some cases, and the NVS gives some information about crosswalks between the two vocabularies.
-Check with the OOS that you plan to submit your data to about which of BODC P01 or CF names is preferred.
+Check with the ocean observing system or other organization that you plan to submit your data to about which of BODC P01 or CF names is preferred.
 Typically North American systems will rely on CF names while many EU systems use BODC terms.
 CIOOS standardizes on CF, but since the Government of Canada often uses BODC terms, we sometimes support both.
+[Access the BODC P01 search via NVS here.](https://vocab.nerc.ac.uk/search_nvs/P01/)

 **Global Change Master Directory Keywords**: "Global Change Master Directory (GCMD) Keywords are a hierarchical set of controlled Earth Science vocabularies that help ensure Earth science data, services, and variables are described in a consistent and comprehensive manner and allow for the precise searching of metadata and subsequent retrieval of data, services, and variables.
 Initiated over twenty years ago, GCMD Keywords are periodically analyzed for relevancy and will continue to be refined and expanded in response to user needs."
 [Access the Global Change Master Directory Keywords here.](https://www.earthdata.nasa.gov/learn/find-data/idn/gcmd-keywords)